warp-ds/tech-docs/docs/pre-migrating.md

 - Avoid use of `.button` and any semantic button classes
   - Prefer the use of the Button component
-- Avoid the use of `.input` and any semantic form elements
+- Avoid the use of `.input` and any semantic form element classes
   - Prefer the use of the form element-components - e.g. [TextField](https://react.fabric-ds.io/textfield) in React or [fInput](https://vue.fabric-ds.io/forms) in Vue
 - Fabric color shim?